abdulwajidck/abdulwajid-personal/DEPLOY-FIX.md

 ✅ Build uses Node 20
 ✅ Build completes successfully
-✅ Deploy command (`npx wrangler pages deploy .next/out`) deploys static files
+✅ Deploy command includes project name
-✅ Site goes live
+✅ Site deploys successfully

-## Why This Works

-- `npx wrangler pages deploy .next/out` tells wrangler to deploy the static files from `.next/out`
+## Finding Your Project Name

-- This is the correct command for deploying static sites to Cloudflare Pages
+1. Go to Cloudflare Dashboard → Pages
-- The build output directory (`.next/out`) contains all the static HTML, CSS, and JS files

-## Alternative: Create wrangler.toml

-If the deploy command update doesn't work, we can create a `wrangler.toml` file, but updating the deploy command is simpler.
+2. Your project name is shown in the project list
+3. Use that exact name in the deploy command